jpaolocasas/Psuedo_SQL_Operators/README.md

 # Psuedo_SQL_Operators
 Code written for the User-Center Systems for Data Science (CS599 Fall 2021) course at Boston University with instructor John Liagouris.
 Implemented SQL operators from scratch in Python to mimic a recommendation system using movie relational databases.

+## Included Files
+The SQL_operators.py file contains all the code pertaining to the implementation of the SQL-based operators and any additional explanability methods.
+The tests.py file is a complementary file containing test querys using pytest to check the correctness of the operators.

 ## Input Data

 Queries of assignments 1 and 2 expect two space-delimited text files (similar to CSV files).